hnky/blog/iot-edge-custom-vision-jetson-nano.md

-# Object alert with Custom Vision and IoT Edge on the Jetson Nano
+# Create your own vision alerting system with IoT Edge, Azure Custom Vision and a Jetson Nano

 In this article I will guide throught the steps needed to create your own object alertings system running on an edge device.
 For this we will use a NVidia Jetson Nano, custom vision and Azure IoT Edge.